leafsphp/docs/src/style-guide/README.md

 Prefer class selectors over element selectors in `scoped` styles, because large numbers of element selectors are slow.

 ::: details Detailed Explanation
-To scope styles, Vue adds a unique attribute to component elements, such as `data-v-f3f3eg9`.
+To scope styles, Leaf adds a unique attribute to component elements, such as `data-v-f3f3eg9`.
 Then selectors are modified so that only matching elements with this attribute are selected (e.g. `button[data-v-f3f3eg9]`).

 The problem is that large numbers of [element-attribute selectors](http://stevesouders.com/efws/css-selectors/csscreate.php?n=1000&sel=a%5Bhref%5D&body=background%3A+%23CFD&ne=1000) (e.g. `button[data-v-f3f3eg9]`) will be considerably slower than [class-attribute selectors](http://stevesouders.com/efws/css-selectors/csscreate.php?n=1000&sel=.class%5Bhref%5D&body=background%3A+%23CFD&ne=1000) (e.g. `.btn-close[data-v-f3f3eg9]`), so class selectors should be preferred whenever possible.
 :::